-The European Union’s General Data Protection Regulation (GDPR) was adopted in April 2016, and two years later, its enforcement date of May 25, 2018 is fast approaching.
+The European Union’s General Data Protection Regulation (GDPR) is now in force.
 This new set of regulations will replace the Data Protection Directive 95/46/EC, harmonizing data privacy laws across Europe, while protecting residents’ data privacy and transferring the power from organizations back to individuals when it comes to approaching and handling data privacy.

 There are further-reaching implications as well.
 The provisions with regard to ‘territorial scope’ in the GDPR make clear that its requirements, in certain circumstances, apply to companies outside of the EU.
 In particular, the GDPR specifically applies to non-EU companies which: